Student and Internship Opportunities

 Law students and legal volunteers are a critical part of our work, and we aim to provide a meaningful exposure to public interest environmental law.
 Successful applicants assist staff lawyers in the areas of law reform, legal research and legal education.

 Our current work includes innovative approaches to climate change compensation, providing legal analysis and advocacy to improve environmental assessment, energy regulation, and fish protection, developing legal protection for marine and coastal areas, and supporting urban sustainability and resilience.

 West Coast Environmental Law also provides legal and strategic support to First Nations who are revitalizing, articulating, and applying aspects of their laws in relation to questions of environmental governance.
 In all of our work we recognize that Indigenous law is law and are committed to approaches that support reconciliation.
 We also have a summary advice program that offers support to communities who face emerging environmental issues.

 Our work atmosphere is engaged, but informal.
 Our summer student positions offer modest compensation commensurate with our status as a not-for-profit organization, and we encourage students to seek the funding assistance of their law faculties, where available.

-Every summer we welcome a new group of summer law students to our office.
-A typical placement runs from early May until mid-August, four days per week.
+West Coast welcomes a group of summer law students each year, with placements running from early May until mid-August, four days per week.

 We also accept applications for legal volunteers throughout the year.
 If you are interested in applying to be a legal volunteer during the September - May period, please send us a copy of your resume, a cover letter, and an indication of your availability.
 Submit your application to email@example.com with the subject line: "Legal volunteer inquiry".